 Next door is the Museum of Naïve Art, which features artwork from untrained painters.
 Most of the artists are farmers from the region.
 A few minutes away from these two museums is the Museum of Torture.
 You can see a real guillotine and other cruel devices.

-The city has more than just odd museums.
-There are also several historical museums and a modern art museum.
+Zagreb has more than just odd museums.
+There are also several historical museums and a modern art museum among the top places to visit in Zagreb.

 Hear the cannon fire at Lotrscak Tower